 Have the participant put on a glove to protect the skin on her hand.

-Remove the Daavlin patch1 backing on the left and right sides of the patch, and place it on the inner lower arm just adjacent to the glove.
+Remove the Daavlin patch1 backing on the left and right sides of the patch, and place it on the inner lower arm just adjacent to the glove, avoiding any existing skin blemishes.

 Cover any additional skin on the arm with the participant’s shirt or other material.